semmypurewal/BeginningJavaScript/03-types/readme.md

     tweet.slice(25,32).toUpperCase();
     //=> TWITTER

-We'll also need to know how to extract individual characters from a string.
-We can do this by sending in an index to the `charAt` method.
+We'll also occasionally want to extract individual characters from a string.
+We can do this by providing an index as the input to the `charAt` method.

     tweet.charAt(6);
     //=> h